sde-project/news-layers/README.md

 - `/nytimes`: get latest or search for specific news from **nytimes**
 - `/theguardian`: get latest or search for specific news from **theguardian**

-The API documentation can be found under `/api-docs`.
+The API documentation can be found under `/api-docs` - port 9000 if run with docker-compose.

 ### Business Logic Layer
 News is retrieved from the Adapter Service Layer, filtered based on pre-defined rules and checked for duplicates.